 The MAC subheader consists of the following fields:

 - LCID: The Logical Channel ID field identifies the logical channel instance of the corresponding MAC SDU or the type of the corresponding MAC CE or padding as described in tables 6.2.1-1 and 6.2.1-2 for the DL-SCH and UL-SCH respectively.
-There is one LCID field per MAC subheader.
+The LCID field is optional and can be present on the first MAC sub-header only for consecutive MAC SDUs belonging to a same logical channel. .
 The LCID field size is 6 bits;

 - L: The Length field indicates the length of the corresponding MAC SDU or variable-sized MAC CE in bytes.
 There is one L field per MAC subheader except for subheaders corresponding to fixed-sized MAC CEs.
-The size of the L field is indicated by the F field;
+The size of the L field is indicated by the F field; The L field can be 6 or 14 bits for T/F/L subheaders and 8 or 16 bits for T/F/LCID/L subheaders.

 - F: The Format field indicates the size of the Length field.
 There is one F field per MAC subheader except for subheaders corresponding to fixed-sized MAC CEs.
 The size of the F field is 1 bit.
 The value 0 indicates [TBD1] bits of the Length field.
 The value 1 indicates [TBD2] bits of the Length field;

-Editor's Note: RAN2 only agreed to have two L fields, and sizes for them are still TBD.
+- T: The Type field indicates if the next MAC sub-header is of same type among T/F/L and T/F/LCID/L or of different type.
+The value 0 indicates the same type.
+The value 1 indicates a different type;